-As soon as the clock strikes 12 on New Year’s Eve, we start to think about the resolutions and goals that were made in the last month of 2017.
+As soon as the clock strikes 12 on New Year’s Eve, we start to think about the resolutions and goals that were made in December.

-New Year – New You is a term that gets thrown around throughout the month of December and whilst this phrase is meant to be motivational, setting goals is not about re-inventing yourself, it’s about working towards something that makes you feel happier and healthier.
+New Year – New You is a term that gets thrown around a lot.
+Whilst this phrase is meant to be motivational, setting goals is not about re-inventing yourself, it’s about working towards something that makes you feel happier and healthier.

 A Guide to Setting Your Goals

 You need to consider what is important to you and what will have a positive impact on your mental and physical health and wellbeing.

 Once you have decided what is important, you can decide exactly what it is that you are wanting to accomplish.
 This may be losing weight, getting stronger, expanding your social network through physical activity, or taking part in a sporting event.

 Considering all your goals, how can you make them SMART?